18. August 2023

 Four main factors influence this service life:

-• Maintenance: Regular maintenance is critical to the reliability of larger UPS models to extend battery life and detect potential problems early.
+• Maintenance: Regular maintenance to extend service life and detect potential problems at an early stage

 Set up a UPS system and benefit from security